Graduate Tuition Benefits

 The tuition benefits you receive for courses taken through a graduate program (degree or non-degree) are considered taxable income by the government once you exceed $5,250 in benefits for a calendar year.
 These taxes are withheld directly from your benefit.
 Your graduate tuition benefits are subject to withholding even if you are a non-degree student or take undergraduate courses while enrolled in a program that is classified as graduate.

 Under current law, graduate tuition benefits for faculty and staff are subject to federal income tax, FICA (Social Security tax), Medicare tax and city wage tax to the extent that the benefits exceed $5,250 per calendar year.
 This means you can receive up to $5,250 in tuition benefits for each calendar year tax-free.
-Tuition benefit payments that exceed $5,250 in the calendar year are subject to withholding at approximately 36%.
+Tuition benefit payments that exceed $5,250 in the calendar year are subject to withholding at approximately 33%.
 Any applicable taxes are withheld directly from your benefit and the remaining amount (net benefit) is awarded to you as the scholarship.
 In other words, Penn is covering your tuition charges per the benefit plan (gross benefit), but is deducting the taxes from your benefit and paying them on your behalf so nothing is altered in your actual paycheck.
 After the Tuition Benefit Office has made the payment of the net benefit to your student account, you’ll have a balance left on your account which will include the amount withheld for taxes, in addition to any other fees or charges that aren’t covered by the benefit.
 Please see the example below for more detail.
+At the end of the term the taxable tuition benefit and the taxes withheld will be recorded in Workday on it's own pay slip.

 To calculate your withholding, you’ll need to know what your program’s tuition, technology, and general fees are for the term and whether you have already used up your full $5,250 exemption for the year.
 The following chart is an example of how to do the calculations on your own.
 Please note that for purposes of this example, the fees are fictitious and the program does not charge a technology fee (only the tuition and general fees).